Skip to content

 Using PHP 8.2 or older

-If you are using PHP 8.2 or any older version, use a different set of commands:
+If you're using PHP 8.2 or any older version, use a different set of commands:

 1